hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

     >>> fft.plot(True)

-Where ``power_spectum`` is set to ``True`` since it is the first argument of the :py:meth:`~.api.signals.ComplexSignal.plot` method for complex signal.
+Where ``power_spectum`` is set to ``True`` since it is the first argument of the :meth:`~.api.signals.ComplexSignal.plot` method for complex signal.
 When ``power_spectrum=True``, the plot will be displayed on a log scale by default.